mkmat/Z1plus-code/README.md

     perl ./extract-backbone.pl <lammps-data-file> <lammps-dump-trajectory>

 Note.
 From 17 may 2024 onwards, the extract-backbone.pl script treats dump-trajectories with variable (cubic) box sizes.
-If you need a version that operates on triclinic boxes, let me know.
+From 2 sep 2025 onwards, it treates sheared tricilinc boxes.
+Note that in the case of sheared configuration you should not extract the backbone from a single data file without dump trajectory at hand, as the information about the Lees-Edwards parameters is retrieved by the extract-backbone.pl from the dump trajectory.

 ## How to extract linear backbones from fully atomistic LAMMPS models, if the atomistic model contains non-polymers in addition?